manurik95/part0/Exercise0_6.md

-    Note right of browser: The new note will be added via the JS-Script first fetched from the server
+    Note right of browser: On clientside the new note will be added via the JS-Script first fetched from the server
 ```